autosome-ru/BABACHI/README.md

-# BABACHI: Backgroud Allelic Dosage Bayesian Checkpoint Identification
+# BABACHI: Background Allelic Dosage Bayesian Checkpoint Identification
 [![DOI](https://zenodo.org/badge/255952669.svg)](https://zenodo.org/badge/latestdoi/255952669) <br>
 BABACHI is a tool for Background Allelic Dosage (BAD) genomic regions calling from non-phased heterozygous SNVs.
 It is aimed at estimation of BAD on low-coverage sequencing data, where